Orb Sensor on Windows

 The -y flag automatically confirms the upgrade without prompting.

-Automatic Updates with Task Scheduler
+Automatic Updates

 To ensure Orb stays up to date automatically, you can set up a Windows Task Scheduler task to run regular updates.